So, your kitty has been diagnosed with cancer in cats by a veterinary oncologist...

 They are recognized for a ton of benefits.
 I am thinking, among other things, of their anti-inflammatory properties and their beneficial effects on heart and brain health.
 Omega-3s can even help reduce muscle loss in animals with cancer.

 In addition to promoting good gastrointestinal health and preventing diarrhea, probiotics also help strengthen the immune system.
-They are therefore important allies in this battle.
+They are therefore important allies in this battle to maintain your cat's quality of life.

-It support your cat in his attacks against cancer cells while sparing healthy cells.
-It is also good when using in conjunction with conventional therapies such as chemotherapy.
+It supports your cat in his attacks against cancer cells while sparing healthy cells.
+It is also good when used in conjunction with conventional therapies such as chemotherapy.

-In conclusion, to make sure that your cat is getting enough calories throughout the day, it’s important to control their nausea, especially if they are undergoing chemotherapy treatments.
+In conclusion, to make sure that your cat is getting enough calories throughout the day, it’s important to control their nausea, especially if they are undergoing chemotherapy or radiation therapy treatments.

 You can contact us directly if your cat is fighting cancer or if you are concerned about its health.
 We are here to advise you.
-You only have to fill out our Free Consultation Form to get in touch with us!
+You can also contact us right now!

 Leave a comment